Sam enjoys crocheting, sculpting, DIY crafts, reading, writing, and traveling with her family.

 Anyone who knows me knows I love to craft, and in the past few years crocheting has become a passion of mine.
 It's so relaxing and fun.
 Plus you can make so many cool and unique gifts for people when you have a talent like crocheting.

 One thing that I'm not so thrilled about crocheting though is big and monotonous projects like scarves and blankets.
 I typically like to stick to small and interesting projects like stuffed animals and hats.
-When it comes to blankets and scarves I get soooo bored after the first couple rows I never finish!
+When it comes to blankets and scarves I get so bored after the first couple of rows that I never finish!
 It's pretty bad.

-Before beginning I would like to mention something I wish I had realized a little sooner.
+Before beginning, I would like to mention something I wish I had realized a little sooner.
 The teeth in these looms are spread a bit far apart.
-Because of this, even though they say that you can use 4 Medium weight yarn...but I would use 5 or chunkier or double up on 4.
-Otherwise your stitches will look really loose and open.
-Of course if this is the look you're going for--go for it!
+Because of this, even though they say that you can use 4 medium-weight yarn, I would use 5 or chunkier or double up on 4.
+Otherwise, your stitches will look really loose and open.
+Of course, if this is the look you're going for, go for it!

 The tutorials I've listed here tend to differ from the instructions the Loom Set comes with, but I've chosen them because I feel they are good quality, are easy to follow, and have good results.